miklevin/MikeLev.in/_posts/2023-04-06-tackling-moz-browser-automation-until-i-get-it-right.md

 headline: Exploring Automated Browser Tasks with MOZ Pro - Join Me on My Journey!
 description: I'm tackling browser automation with the MOZ Links API and Chrome, and have set up a Playwright context on a Linux server.
 I'm writing code to automate tasks for MOZ Pro, and running the code from the command line with 'python mozpro.py -k' to analyze keywords and download the results.
 Join me on my journey as I explore the possibilities of automated browser tasks with MOZ Pro!
 keywords: Browser Automation, MOZ Links API, Chrome, Playwright, Linux Server, MOZ Pro, Python, Keyword Explorer, CSV File, Headless Chrome, Endpoints, Command Line
-categories: browser automation, python, playwright, moz links api, moz pro, chrome
+categories: chrome, browser automation, moz pro, moz links api, python, playwright
 layout: post
 ---